Click a link to see more details:

 The backset of a door is the distance (in inches) from the edge of the door to the center of the bore hole.

 3. Handle to Center

-Handle to Center is the measurement from the center of one bore hole to the center of the other bore hole on a door.
+Handle to Center is the measurement from the center of the thumb latch bore hole to the center of the thru bolt hole on a door.
 This measurement is extremely important when ordering a Handle Set.
-Common measurements are 5-1/2", 3-5/8" and 8".
 To ensure you get the correct product be sure to take this measurement before placing your order.

 If you want your locks to all lock and unlock using the same key, select the Keyed Alike option on the ordering page.
 Items that are selected with the Keyed Alike option will use the same key.